-CCJPA is supporting initial planning for this project with a 2018 TIRCP funding grant and FY 2019-20 supplemental allocations.
-CCJPA will work with the Bay Area Council Economic Institute and the University of California Davis, Institute for Transportation Studies, to commence a combined economic and transportation impact study of the new crossing for the Northern California Megaregion.
-CCJPA will then participate in a BART-led series of procured steps in development; critical program oversight, environmental and design efforts, right-of-way, and finally construction efforts that are aimed at project delivery over the next 15 to 20 years.
+CCJPA is supporting initial planning for this project with a 2018 TIRCP funding grant and since FY 2019-20, annual CA IPR supplemental allocations provided to CCJPA from CalSTA.
+CCJPA is working with the Bay Area Council Economic Institute and the University of California Davis, Institute for Transportation Studies, on a combined economic and transportation impact study of the new crossing for the Northern California Megaregion.
+CCJPA will participate in a BART-led series of procured steps in development; critical program oversight, environmental and design efforts, right-of-way, and finally construction efforts that are aimed at project delivery over the next 15 to 20 years.